 Carrying and Storage...

-Your audio equipment will depend heavily on your needs and photo/video assignments.
-If you are shooting an interview, this quick and easy lavalier mic clips easily to your subject's shirt.
+Audio equipment will depend heavily on your needs and photo/video assignments.
+If you are shooting an interview, this audiotechnica quick and easy lavalier mic clips easily to your subject's shirt.
 The little foam piece on top of the mic does a decent job as a wind-screen if you are shooting outside.
 However, be aware that plugging this mic directly into your DSLR (like the Canon SL1, for example), is risky since you can't listen to the audio as you are recording it.
-I suggest recording audio separately on an audio recorder, like the one listed below.
-Or you could download an app on your phone that records audio and shows you the levels on the screen as you are recording, and plug this lavalier mic into that.
+I suggest recording audio separately.
+You could download an app on your phone that records audio and shows you the levels on the screen as you are recording, and plug this lavalier mic into that.
 Just make sure you have a large amount of storage on your phone if you are going to do this technique.

-If you are in a professional environment getting an audio feed from a TV station, PA system or auditorium, you likely will be using XLR inputs, and not the headphone jack.
+If you are in a professional environment getting an audio feed from a TV station, PA system or auditorium, you likely will be using XLR inputs, and NOT the audiotechnica microphone with the headphone jack 1/4 inch connector.
 In that case, the Zoom H4N audio recorder is your best bet.
-It is versatile to allow for 2 inputs, and you can place it on top of your camera using the hot shoe mount, so that everything is in one place.
+It is versatile to allow for 2 XLR inputs, and you can place it on top of your camera using the hot shoe mount, so that everything is in one place.
 Just make sure you have a lot of gaffers tape, and XLR cables that are long enough to get you from the input, to your recorder.
 You want to make sure the recorder is with you so you can keep an eye on it and make sure the battery doesn't die, card doesn't run out of space, or anything else that could cause the recording to stop.
+Please note that you will need XLR microphones if you are using the Zoom recorder.
+The audiotechnica 1/4" mic does not connect directly into this recorder.

 Either way, having a separate audio recording is most safe because you always have the camera feed audio as a backup.
-This isn't ideal, especially if YOU are talking behind the camera, as it picks up whatever is closest to the mic.
-In a pinch though, you can make this audio work if it's all you have.
+This isn't ideal, especially if YOU are talking behind the camera, as it picks up whatever is closest to the mic loudest.
+In a pinch though, you can make the camera audio work if it's all you have.

 Don't forget to have extra batteries with you for your audio devices.
 I like the Duracell Procell packs because they come in 4 packs that you can easily throw into your camera bag.
 No more fishing around for single batteries.